JakeDern/otel-arrow/docs/otap_basics.md

 Recall the
 [Apache Arrow IPC Streaming format](https://arrow.apache.org/docs/format/Columnar.html#ipc-streaming-format) from earlier.
 The rules state that the first message must be a schema.
-For now, don't worry about the mechanics for constructing these messages, in practice we would use an existing library such as [arrow-go](https://github.com/apache/arrow-go).
-To understand the protocol, it's enough to know _what_ you want to create.

-Following the schema we could add a Dictionary Batch if we needed it, but we don't have dicitonary encodings for this logs table, so there's no need.
+Following the schema we could add a Dictionary Batch if we needed it, but we don't have dictionary encodings for this logs table, so there's no need.

 Following Schema batches and any pre-requisite DictionaryBatch(s) we can add RecordBatch messages containing our data.